 Prior to this decision, the following 37 states and D.C. had legalized same-sex marriage: Alabama, Alaska, Arizona, California, Colorado, Connecticut, Delaware, Florida, Hawaii, Idaho, Illinois, Iowa, Indiana, Kansas, Maine, Maryland, Massachusetts, Minnesota, Montana, Nevada, New Hampshire, New Jersey, New Mexico, New York, North Carolina, Oklahoma, Oregon, Pennsylvania, Rhode Island, South Carolina, Utah, Vermont, Virginia, the state of Washington, West Virginia, Wisconsin, and Wyoming.

 Some states had also offered same-sex couples the option of entering into civil unions or domestic partnerships, which extend many of the rights and obligations of marriage.
-Currently, Colorado, Hawaii, Illinois and New Jersey offer civil unions.
-California, D.C., Maine, Nevada, Oregon, Washington, and Wisconsin offer domestic partnerships.
 With the legalization of same-sex marriage across the U.S., it's unclear how long any states will continue to offer civil unions or domestic partnerships.
-Some newly-minted marriage equality states required their civil unions and domestic partnerships be merged or converted into marriages, and other states may now follow suit.
+Some newly-minted marriage equality states required civil unions and domestic partnerships to be merged or converted into marriages, and other states may now follow suit.